philc/vimium/README.markdown

 -  Commands <c-f> and <c-b> to scroll a full page up or down.
 -  Bugfixes related to entering insert mode when the page first loads, and when focusing Flash embeds.
+-  Added command listing to the settings page for easy reference.
+-  J & K have reversed for tab switching.
+J goes left and K goes right.
+-  <c-[> is now equivalent to ESC.

 1.11, 1.12 (01/08/2010)